Malliavin Calculus for the stochastic heat equation and results on the density: Existence uniqueness

 for any $t \in [0,T]$.
 Then, the processes $u_n$ and $\omega_n$ are equivalent, i.e., they satisfy that for any $t \in [0,T]$ and any $x \in [0,1]$.
-Moreover, $u_n$ and $\omega_n$ are indistinguishable, since any two processes are indistinguishable in a set if they are equivalent and a.s. continuous in that set, and we are considering the continuous versions of $u_n, \omega_n$.
-We have now obtained the uniqueness of the solution, $u_n$, of the spde $(\ref{weak0})$, with uniquely defined paths a.s., on $\Omega_n$.
+Moreover, considering the continuous versions of $u_n$ and $\omega_n$, they are indistinguishable, since any two processes are indistinguishable in a set if they are equivalent and a.s. continuous in that set.
+We have now obtained the uniqueness of the solution, $u_n$, of the equation $(\ref{mild0})$, with paths uniquely defined a.s.